nsha1564/industrial-iot/README.md

-# Industrial iot Sample Project
-Industrial Iot Solution using Microservices Architecture

-## Industrial IoT Monitoring System
+# Industrial IoT Monitoring System
 The goal of this project is to build a microservices-based system that monitors industrial machines and sensors to predict failures, optimize performance, and manage maintenance schedules.

+## Microservices
 Below is a detailed breakdown of the microservices required for this system:
 ### 1. Sensor Data Collection Service
 **Purpose:** Collects data from various sensors deployed in the field.
 **Responsibilities:**